Vermiczek/Vermiczek/README.md

 - 👋 Hi, I’m @Vermiczek
 - 👀 I’m interested in AI, GameDev and web development.
-- 🌱 I’m currently learning React.js, Node.js and Unity.
+- 🌱 I’m currently learning React.js, Django and Unity.

 <!---
 Vermiczek/Vermiczek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.